MathematicLove/MathematicLove/README.md

 <h1 align="center">About me</h1>

-  - Education 📚:
+  - Education:
-    - School 🏫: School №53, with a mathematics bias;
+    - School: School №53, with a mathematics bias;
-    - Bachelor 🎓: SPbSTU, ICCS, Math and computer science, AI systems and supercomputer technologies.
+    - Bachelor: SPbSTU, ICCS, Math and computer science, AI systems and supercomputer technologies.
-  - Experience 📈:
+  - Experience:
     - 1.5 years of hands-on experience in building and integrating AI systems at TheBloomsBridge, including RAG architectures, Large Language Models (LLMs), YOLOv8 for object detection, and backend development;
     - 2 months of hands-on delta robot design practice in MuJoCo environments;
     - More than 150 lab's and pet-projects on Java, Python, Haskell and C++ solved.
-  - Interests 🤓:
+  - Interests:
     - Math in CS;
     - Music (Neue Deutsche Härte);
     - Philosophy;